lucivpav/InLocCIIRC_dataset/README.md

 3. Set up parameters in *params* folder
 4. Set generateMiniSequence to true, until you find the right synchronization constant
 5. Set generateMiniSequence to false, adjust the params until projections match queries
+6. Once the parameters are good enough, scroll down and execute the code snippet that generates rawPoses.csv

+## WARNINGS
+* Do not overwrite functions/matconvnet when syncing local repo with remote repo.
+It contains already built package for the remote.
+However, if hit accidentally happens, prebuilt binary can be found at boruvka:/datagrid/personal/lucivpav/matconvnet